James Klutse Avedzi

 James Klutse Avedzi is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ketu North Constituency in the Volta Region on the ticket of the National Democratic Congress.

-Early life
+Early life and education

 James Klutse Avedzi was born on 14 July 1964.
 He hails from Xipe in the Volta Region of Ghana.
 He attended University of Liverpool and graduated with a master's degree in Finance and Accounting in 2016.
 He further pursued a doctorate in International and Political Finance in Business at the university of Costa Rica.
 He also had his ICA-G from the Institute of Chartered Accountant in Ghana and also his MCIT from Ghana Chartered Institute of Taxation.
 He also had his Fcfia from the Chartered Institute of Financial and Investment Analysis in Ghana.